thomaswilburn/conspiracy/readme.rst

   this.addEventListener("clickedbutton", this.clickedButtonHandler);

 The custom event will have the original event as its ``originalEvent`` property, in case you need to access data (such as mouse position).
+The original event target will also be available as ``dispatchedFrom``.

 This is perhaps the greatest difference between Conspiracy and other rendering frameworks, where you would typically provide the listener function directly to the template.
 However, handling events this way has a few advantages: